University Elite PLLC

 When paying for services, the patient/customer is paying to reserve that time slot with their doctor.
 Therefore, payment is due when the time slot is reserved (purchased.)

-While all University Elite physicians have completed at least a general psychiatric residency and have training in treating psychiatric conditions in child, adolescent, adult and geriatric patients, not all have taken the extra step of gaining additional board certifications in child and adolescent or geriatric psychiatry.
+All University Elite doctors have completed at least a general psychiatric residency or general psychology training.
+Additionally, many doctors also have training in treating conditions in found in child, adolescent, adult and geriatric patients.
+But, not all have taken the extra step of gaining additional board certifications in child and adolescent or geriatric psychiatry.

-The patient or legal representative acknowledges that the physician may be a certified “general psychiatrist” and may not be board certified in child and adolescent or geriatric psychiatry.
-The patient or legal representative consents to treatment even if it is from a “general psychiatrist.”
+The patient or legal representative acknowledges that the doctor may be a certified “general psychiatrist” or “general psychologist” and may not be board certified in child and adolescent or geriatric psychiatry.
+The patient or legal representative consents to treatment even if it is from a “general psychiatrist” or “general psychologist”

 Both the doctor and patient agree that no sessions will be recorded in any format (audio or video) without written consent from both parties.
 Verbal consent is not acceptable.